Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 * What is the nature, size and complexity of your software project?
 * Will multiple teams be working on it?
 * Do certain parts of the application need to scale and change frequently and independently?
-Is there a lot of risk to deploying the whole application for these changes?
+Is there a lot of risk to deploying the whole application for these changes? *Possible answers: you could break off those parts of your application into microservices and scale them independently internally or on any cloud provider, no matter where the original application is hosted*
 * Determine whether your organization is mature enough to adopt microservices.
+  * Does your organization have experience with distributed applications?
   * Do you have a strong application architecture practice?
   * Do you have a mature agile and DevOps practice?
   * Will your data management team support it?
-Do you have experience with cloud, containers and distributed applications?
+  * Do you have experience with cloud, containers and distributed applications?

 ## Getting Started